YashUppal/appAcademy/Software Engineering Foundations/Scope & References/notes.md

 p grid # [["X", nil, nil], [nil, nil, nil], [nil, nil, nil]]
 ```
-* Since passing the block results in a new array getting created, the above code works as intended.
+* Since passing the block results in a new (sub)array getting created, the above code works as intended.

 * Variation
 ```